-Jordan’s two-week experience at Symal Structures and Symal Infrastructure has sparked more passion and ideas around what he wants his construction career to look like.
-He has been able to step into the daily life of various construction industry roles by spending time with the safety team, assets and logistics team and of course being out on Symal Structures and Symal Infrastructure sites.
+Jordan’s two-week experience at Symal in the Structures and Infrastructure teams has sparked more passion and ideas around what he wants his construction career to look like.
+He has been able to step into the daily life of various construction industry roles by spending time with the safety team, and the assets and logistics team and of course, being out on project sites.
 “I’m still investigating what area I really want to get into – civil or structures.
 I’m putting all the information I’ve gained together.
 I came here thinking I wanted to be a Project Manager, and now I’m thinking of becoming a chippy and moving my way up to Foreman or working as part of the crane crew.”

-Jordan’s father Martin currently works at Symal Infrastructure as a plant operator, driving 35-tonne Komatsu’s and is an obvious role model.
-But Jordan’s exposure to the variety of construction career options at Symal Structures within a structures environment has him thinking about high-rise and cranes.
-He thoroughly enjoyed his site visit out to Symal Structures’ high-rise construction site in Latrobe Street, Melbourne where he got to experience being in the core of the building.
-“While I’m at school I’m around people my own age who have no idea what it’s like to be out on a construction site – but I know after this experience that I can make connections by talking to anyone here.
-I’m always asking questions so I’m never going to stop learning.”
+Jordan’s father Martin currently works as a plant operator, driving 35-tonne Komatsus and is an obvious role model.
+But Jordan’s exposure to the variety of construction career options at Symal in the structures division has him thinking about high-rises and cranes.
+He thoroughly enjoyed his site visit to a high-rise construction site in Latrobe Street, Melbourne where he got to experience being in the core of the building.
+“While I’m at school I’m around people my own age who have no idea what it’s like to be out on a construction site but I know after this experience I can make connections by talking to anyone here.
+I’m always asking questions, so I’m never going to stop learning.”

-Once students complete the Symal Structures Spark Workplace Experience Program, our Training and Compliance Coordinator Cara Thompson sits down with students to complete a career map.
+Once students complete our Spark Workplace Experience Program, our Training and Compliance Coordinator spends time with students to complete a career map.

-Cara starts by completing a self-evaluation to help students think about their values and what truly motivates them.
-A debrief about their workplace experience helps get them thinking about what they enjoyed and what experience stood out.
+Completing a self-evaluation, students think about their values and what truly motivates them.
+A debrief about their workplace experience helps to get them thinking about what they enjoyed and what experiences stood out.